 There are many materials that can go into making flat springs, battery spring contacts, metal stampings, springs, and wire forms.
-Atlantic Prevision Spring boasts the material capabilities to work with them all.
+Atlantic Precision Spring boasts the material capabilities to work with them all.
 No matter what material your application calls for, our engineering staff possesses excellent knowledge about its strengths, weaknesses, and best utilization.

-- Aluminum.
 Aluminum is a light metal with low density and solid corrosion resistance.
-These attributes make aluminum one of the aerospace industry's most widely used metals.
+These attributes make aluminum one of the aerospace industry’s most widely used metals.
 Aluminum is available in many alloys that are each designed to work best for specific chemical compositions and applications.

-- Stainless Steel.
 Stainless steel is a commonly used metal for many applications because it does not require a finish to prevent oxidation, tarnish, or rust.

-- Bimetals.
 Bimetals, as the name implies, are a combination of two metals joined together.
 Unlike alloys, which are mixed, bimetallic objects layer the two metals.
 Bimetals are great for reducing the overall cost of parts requiring previous metals like gold and silver.